gojimmypi/osp/PR_Text.md

 cmake --build build --target ALL_BUILD
 ```

-Subsequent edits were then applied manually to make the project files more portable related to various
-paths that were system and user specific.
+Subsequent edits were then applied manually to make the project files more portable related to various paths that were otherwise system and user specific.

 Configuration files `realm-core-GlobalProperties.props` and `wolfssl-GlobalProperties.props` were hand crafted and manually inserted into project files as appropriate.

 ### wolfssl library

+This PR is configure and was tested using [wolfSSL Release 5.7.6](https://github.com/wolfSSL/wolfssl/releases/tag/v5.7.6-stable).

 The enclosed `wolfssl-VS2022-cmake.vcxproj` is based on [wolfSSL/wolfssl-VS2022.vcxproj)](https://github.com/wolfSSL/wolfssl/blob/master/wolfssl-VS2022.vcxproj) and was crafted specifically for this exercise with different configuration options.

-Included is the [wolfssl-VS2022-cmake.sln](https://github.com/gojimmypi/osp/blob/pr-realm-vs2022/realm/VS2022/wolfssl-VS2022-cmake.sln) optional solution file for stand-alone wolfssl.

 For additional details, see: